 The Income Statement

 Unlike the balance sheet, which lists out all stock variables affecting an individual’s financial position, the income statement lists out all flow variables affecting an individual’s financial position.

-The sample Personal Income Statement shown above lists out John’s monthly income and expenses.
+The sample personal income statement shown above lists John’s monthly income and expenses.